EmmaTheMartian/minefactorial/readme.md

 - thepigcat, for updating all the M! textures to look very fanciful :D
 - PowerCrystals, for making the original MineFactory (and MineFactory Reloaded) that we know and love
+- skyboy026, for maintaining MineFactory Reloaded for so long

 ## Notes